A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Experimental Setup

 \textbf{RQ3: What is the effectiveness of PEFT methods in low-resource scenarios?} Low-resource scenarios, characterized by constraints on the amount of training data, pose significant challenges to fine-tuning LMs for specific tasks.
 Due to the scarcity of real-world datasets \cite{zakeri2023systematic}, these scenarios are common in tasks such as code smell detection.
 Therefore, it is crucial to investigate how the number of training samples influences the effectiveness of PEFT methods for code smell detection.

-\textbf{RQ4: What is the effectiveness of PEFT methods compared to state-of-the-art code smell detection approaches?} Existing code smell detectors include traditional heuristic-based and DL-based methods.
-However, heuristic-based approaches for code smell detection depend on rules and heuristics derived from software metrics \cite{moha2010decor, palomba2015mining, palomba2016a, fokaefs2007jdeodorant}, which may suffer from several limitations (e.g. different tools may produce inconsistent results, complicating developers' refactoring decisions \cite{fontana2012automatic}).
-As a result, researchers have been exploring the application of DL techniques as alternatives for code smell detection due to the drawbacks of heuristic-based methods \cite{pecorelli2022on}, and state-of-the-art DL-based code smell detectors have demonstrated strong effectiveness in identifying code smells \cite{alazba2023deep, sharma2021code}.
-With this RQ, we aim to assess how LMs utilizing PEFT methods compare against heuristic-based code smell detectors and established DL techniques, including general-purpose LLMs, in terms of their ability to detect and classify code smells accurately.
+\textbf{RQ4: What is the effectiveness of PEFT methods compared to state-of-the-art code smell detection approaches?} Existing code smell detectors include traditional heuristics-based and DL-based methods.
+Additionally, the use of general-purpose LLMs with In-Context Learning (ICL) has become increasingly popular in SE tasks \cite{zhou2024large, shin2023prompt, li2025large, xu2024unilog}, and such models can also be leveraged for code smell detection.
+With this RQ, we aim to assess how LMs utilizing PEFT methods compare against heuristics-based code smell detectors, established DL techniques, and general-purpose LLMs under zero- and few-shot settings for the task of code smell detection.